webplatform/docs-wpd/Projects/SSO/OAuth2_handshake_process_in_a_few_cURL_calls/index.md

 === 2.
 Start the handshake ===

-This step makes your browser go around through Response <code>Location: </code>
-and change the browser location address.
+This step makes your browser go around through Response <code>Location: </code> header and change the browser location to that address.

 An important aspect is that this HTTP call allows you to ask what you need ("<code>scope</code>"), and how to get back where you were afterwards ("<code>state</code>").